-Depending on their configurations, AI/ML inference functions may learn new characteristics during their utilization, e.g., if they are configured to learn through reinforcement learning or if they are configured to download new versions of their constituent ML entities.
+Depending on their configurations, AI/ML inference functions may learn new characteristics during their utilization, e.g., if they are configured to learn through reinforcement learning or if they are configured to download new versions of their constituent ML models.
 In such cases, the authorized consumer of AI/ML may wish to be informed by the AI/ML Inference MnS producer (e.g., the operator, a management function, or a network function) about their new capabilities.